K7NGhost/QNX_Parser/README.md

 ## Contributing

-Contributions are welcome, as of now it is not complete so any help is welcome.
+Contributions are welcome.

 ## Acknowledgements

-Wouldn't have been able to do this project with the hard work of the following project and its contributors:
+I Wouldn't have been able to do this project without the hard work of the following projects and its contributors:
-- Was looking for the reference but couldn't find it ¯\_(ツ)_/¯
+- Most of the logic comes straight from Mathew Evan's (https://github.com/ReFirmLabs/qnx6-extractor/blob/master/qnx6_extractor/main.py)
 - Inspiration for QNX parsing and understanding of the QNX system is thanks to the research of this repository (https://github.com/jdbonfils/QNX6FS-Parser-Ingest-Module?tab=readme-ov-file)